refined-bitbucket/refined-bitbucket/README.md

 *   Set custom tab indentation size of code (Bitbucket defaults to 8 spaces) when viewing commits/pull requests.
 *   Insert "Comments" checkbox in diff header to toggle comments.
 *   Insert "Copy filename to clipboard" button in diff header.
+*   Define your own custom CSS styles to be applied to Bitbucket.
 *   Include a `PULL_REQUEST_TEMPLATE.md` file in the default branch of the repository in one of the locations below, and the contents of that file template will replace the default pull request body inserted by Bitbucket when creating a new one.

     ```